-- You can claim travel expenses if you travel away from your home overnight in the course of performing your employment duties - for example, travelling interstate to represent a client at the High Court of Australia.
-Travel expenses can include meals, accommodation, fares and incidental expenses that you incur when travelling for work. - You can't claim a deduction if the travel is paid for, or you are reimbursed by your employer or another person.
+You can claim a deduction for travel expenses if you travel away from your home overnight in the course of performing your employment duties - for example, travelling interstate to conduct an ato.gov.au/mediaprofessional 1 interview.
+Travel expenses can include meals, accommodation, fares and incidental expenses you incur when travelling for work.

+You can't claim a deduction if the travel is paid for, or you are reimbursed by your employer or another person.

 Receiving a travel allowance from your employer does not automatically entitle you to a deduction.
-You still need to show that you were away ato.gov.au/lawyer 1 overnight, you spent the money, and the travel directly relates to earning your employment income.
+You still need to show that you were away overnight, you spent the money, and the travel directly relates to earning your employment income.